roger2000hk/godbase/maps/README.md

 type HashFn func (Key) uint64

 // Iters are circular and cheap, since they are nothing but a common
 // interface on top of actual nodes.
-They are positioned before start
-// on return, so you need to call Next() to get the first elem.

 type Iter interface {
-	// Returns true if next elem is not root
-	HasNext() bool

-	// Returns true if prev elem is not root
-	HasPrev() bool

 	// Returns key for elem or nil if root
 	Key() Key